The Highlander's Fury – A MacKay Clan Legend

-An average day in the life of an immortal fury: flex powers, locate evil, administer justice.
-Until Ciara’s goddess mothers convince her to seduce a brooding mortal and bear the man a gifted child.
-All she has to do is swap places with his betrothed.
-The task is simple−become the seductive wife, bear the man a child and train the young one in the Ways.
-Once the boy reaches seven years of age, they’ll swap her back with the wife he thinks he selected and Ciara can resume her job of rousting wickedness from the world.
+An average day in the life of an immortal Fury: flex powers, locate evil, administer justice.
+Until Ciara’s goddess mothers convince her to seduce a brooding mortal.
+All she must do is swap places with his betrothed.
+Her assignment is simple: become the seductive wife, bear the man a child, and train the young one in the Ways.
+Once the boy reaches seven years of age, they’ll swap her back with the wife he thinks he selected and Ciara can resume her job of rousting wickedness from the realities.

-Faolan MacKay’s advisors plague him daily about his matrimonial duties as laird, dragging prospects from across the Highlands: plump dowries attached to each one.
-Faolan’s lost everyone he’s ever loved.
+Chieftain Faolan MacKay’s advisors plague him daily about his matrimonial duties, dragging prospects from across the Highlands: plump dowries attached to each one.
+Faolan has lost everyone he has ever loved.
 He’d rather go straight to the fiery pits of Hell than down the wedding aisle.
 Out of desperation, his plan takes seed.
 He’ll select a wife he can ignore.
 There’s just one problem with this foolproof theory.
 Nobody ignores Ciara.
-Against his better judgment, he’s enthralled with the woman and to Ciara’s surprise, this strange thing called love burns hotter than her hunger for vengeance.
+Against his better judgment, he’s enthralled with the woman, and to Ciara’s surprise, this strange thing called love burns hotter than her hunger for vengeance.

-At the end of the seven years the ruse is up, all will return to as it was.
-Can the bond of love overcome the mandate of the ultimate powers?
+At the end of the seven years, the ruse is up, and all will return to as it was before.
+Can Faolan and Ciara’s bond overcome the mandate of the ultimate powers?